Map existing bus service

 Tools button

-7. In the Geoprocessing pane, on the search bar, type GTFS Stops to Features.
-In the list of results, click the GTFS Stops to Features tool.
+7. In the Geoprocessing pane, on the search bar, type GTFS Stops To Features.
+In the list of results, click the GTFS Stops To Features tool.

 GTFS Stops To Features Geoprocessing tool